rrolf/rrolf.github.io/README.md

 Opencast is a flexible and customizable video capture and distribution system for modern institutions.
 Opencast is built by a growing community of developers in collaboration with leading universities and organizations worldwide.

+{% include community_menu.html
+title="Try it"
+description="Here you can try it"
+%}

+{% include community_menu.html
+title="Install it"
+description="Here you can install it"
+%}

+{% include community_menu.html
+title="Use it"
+description="Here you learn how to use it"
+%}

 # Introduction

 {% include videoplayer.html id="57a2b005-fe70-4566-a234-aa864faf1e29" %}